SapphireLion/LaMeater/README.md

 # How To Use

 1. Run SQL Script through MySQL WorkBench
-2. Run Source Code in Android Studio or STS (I reccomend STS)
+2. Run Source Code as Gradle Project in Android Studio or STS.